Bloodspawns/plugin-releases-1/README.md

 + 3/9/2021 - Fixed another FPS issue (this now prevents the use of regular swaps in banks, so keep all bank swap configs in the bank swap config section...)
 + 4/23/2021 - Fixed deposit boxes
 + 5/26/2021 - Fixed bug with certain swaps not working
++ 5/26/2021 - Future proofed potential swaps not working due to examine
 ```

 </details>